Do You Still Pay Child Support with 50/50 Custody in Texas? Discover the Facts

 Divorce can be a challenging experience, especially when it comes to determining child support and custody arrangements.
 If you’re a parent in Texas who’s considering or entering into a 50/50 custody arrangement, it’s natural to wonder, “How does child support work with 50/50 custody in Texas?”

-At Graham Family Law, we’ll explore the intricacies of 50/50 custody in Texas, how child support is calculated, and the role that income disparities and special circumstances play in determining support payments.
+At Graham Family Law, we will explore the intricacies of 50/50 custody in Texas, determine how to calculate child support, and examine the role that income disparities and special circumstances play in deciding support payments.
 Call us today at 210-308-6448 to learn how child support is determined and other questions you may have, there is over 100 years of combined experience in our firm so you know you’re in good hands.
 Your peace of mind is our priority, and we are here to assist you every step of the way.

 Understanding 50/50 Custody in Texas

-In Texas, joint custody, often referred to as joint managing conservatorship, grants both parents equal rights and responsibilities for their child’s upbringing, including decision-making authority, but does not always guarantee equal parenting time.
+In Texas, joint custody, or joint managing conservatorship, gives both parents equal rights and responsibilities for their child’s upbringing, including decision-making authority, but does not guarantee equal parenting time.
 Successful 50/50 custody requires co-parenting, cooperation, and a shared commitment to raising the child.

 Crafting a visitation schedule that balances the needs of the child and the parents can be a complex process.
 It requires considering factors such as the time a child spends at: